juji-io/datalevin/benchmarks/write-bench/README.md

 ## Key Value Transaction (WIP)

-Datalevin wrap LMDB to offer KV store feature.
+Datalevin wraps LMDB to offer KV store feature.
 Here we do not compare Datalevin with other KV stores, as there are plenty of such comparison between LMDB and others KV stores already.